 The Company has obtained Underwriters' Laboratories ("UL") certification and Certification Bodies' Scheme ("CB") test certification for MelaFind®.
-The Company has received ISO 13485 certification of the Company's comprehensive management system for the design and manufacture of medical devices and CE Mark approval for MelaFind®.
+The Company has received ISO 13485 certification of the Company's comprehensive management system for the design and manufacture of medical devices.

 MelaFind® Sales and Marketing